hitec2022/hitec2022.github.io/_posts/2014-08-22-jekyll-clean-theme.md

 print('You rolled a %d.' % roll)
 ```

-NOTE: The example in this README.md will render differently than in the
-final jekyll output.
-See the [live demo](https://scotte.github.io/jekyll-clean)
-to see how it really looks.

 You can, of course, use any theme you wish, see the jekyll and pygments
 documentation for more details.